diyefi/Puma-HowTo/doc/spin1/assembly3_map.md

 #### Step 7 : MAP circuit

-Using solder paste place beads on all of the following component pads C23, C24, C66, R134, R50, R47.
+Using solder paste, place beads on all of the following component pads C23, C24, C66, R134, R50, R47.

 **Note:** It is only possible to use either the on-board sensor **or** the off-board sensor, not both.